Catan: Gameplay

 On the player's turn, the player may spend resource cards to build roads or settlements, upgrade settlements to cities (which replace existing settlements), or buy development cards.
 Players can trade resource cards with each other; players may also trade off-island (in effect, with the non-player bank) at a ratio of four-to-one resources for one of any other.
-By building settlements adjacent to ports, players may trade with the bank at three-to-one (three of any single resource type) or two-to-one (two of a specific resource) ratios, depending on the port's location.
+By building settlements adjacent to ports, players may trade with the bank at three-to-one (three of any single resource type) or two-to-one (two of a specific resource) ratios, depending on the port.

 The goal of the game is to reach ten victory points.
 Players score one point for each settlement they own and two for each city.
 Various other achievements, such as establishing the longest road and the largest army (by playing the most knight cards), grant a player additional victory points.

 Resource cards can also be spent to buy a development card.
-There are three different types of development cards, including cards worth one victory point; knight cards, which allow the player to move the robber as if they had rolled a 7 (but without the remove-half rule); and the third set of cards which allow the player one of three abilities when played.
+There are five different types of development cards, including cards worth one victory point; knight cards, which allow the player to move the robber as if they had rolled a 7 (but without the remove-half rule); monopoly cards, which allow the player to steal all of any one resource from other players; road building cards, which allow the player to build two roads without paying extra resource cards; and year of plenty cards which allow the player to pick up two resource cards of their choice.

 Teuber's original design was for a large game of exploration and development in a new land.
 Between 1993 and 1995 Teuber and Kosmos refined and simplified the game into its current form.
 Unused mechanics from that design went on to be used in Teuber's following games, Entdecker and Löwenherz.
 The game's first expansion, Catan: Seafarers, adds the concept of exploration, and the combined game (sometimes known as "New Shores") is probably the closest game to Teuber's original intentions.

+In 2020, the Board Game Analysis blog created a mathematical model to evaluate how balanced any particular board layout is, with scores ranging from 0 to 1 and lower scores being more balanced.
+According to that model, the beginner layout recommended in the game's manual has a balance score of 0.094.
+They also analyzed a board layout used in a 2016 tournament, which scored a 0.106.
+A sample of 100 million randomly generated board layouts formed an approximately normal distribution with the majority of boards' scores clustered around 0.25.